icebob/moleculer-java-site/src/performance-tips.md

 The graph below shows the speed of the various JSON writers.
 The vertical axis is the generated/serialized JSON packets per second per CPU core.
-The highest value is better.
+A higher value means a faster generator.
-There is more than a 6x difference between the slowest and fastest APIs.
+There is more than a 6x difference between the slowest and the fastest APIs.
-The two fastest APIs are "**Jackson**" and "**FastJson**" serializators:
+The fastest two APIs are "**Jackson**" and "**FastJson**":

 <div align="center">
     <img src="perf/json-writers.png" alt="JSON Generators / Serializers" />